PolyLock Review Cart (0)

 Frequently asked questions

-- Does it fit a Magpul MOE stock?
+Does it fit Magpul PRS Gen3 stocks?

-- How long does shipping take?
+How long does shipping take?

-- Can I return it if it doesn't fit?
+Can I return it if I damage it during drilling?